 Slow Cooker Brown Rice Veggie Bowl

-Slow Cooker Brown Rice Veggie Bowl has zucchini, red bell pepper, and Feta for an easy meatless meal or side dish that’s a great way to use extra zucchini!
+Slow Cooker Brown Rice Veggie Bowl has zucchini, red bell pepper, and Feta for an easy meatless dish that’s a great way to use zucchini!
 And this has a lot of veggies, so it’s lower in carbs than you might think!

 Summer means garden-fresh vegetables, and this Slow Cooker Brown Rice Veggie Bowl is a simple way to cook them without heating up the house.
 I made this with my nephew Jake and even though we ended up tasting it at the end of a long cooking day when we had sampled lots of other things, we gobbled this up and I was excited to have the leftovers another day.